NetherWiki/nether/skyshale/glossary_of_prototheism.md

 Examples of these 'context switches' include forcing participants to be absolutely honest, forcing the participants to keep the conversation in absolute secrecy, or more casual uses such a demanding participant's attention or drafting a Prototheist contract.
 Interrupt phrases are backed by geas and breaking them is therefore taboo, resulting in a forfeiture of rapport.

+# Mental Catalysts
+In Prototheism a catalyst is a drug used to induce or prolong a particular state of consciousness.
+In its broadest meaning a catalyst can refer to any psychoactive compound including commonly used drugs like caffeine or amphetamine.
+However the term is almost always used in the context of specific mixtures of psychedelic substances that were developed by Skyshale as part of her research.

+These compounds are used as 'mental seteriods' to speed development of psychonautic training.
+A classic example is vipassanā meditation, which usually takes many years of dedicated practice to master.
+Even though the goal of vipassanā is to increase introspective awareness, introspective awareness is needed to determine if subtle changes in technique are improving or hindering practice, leading to a chicken and egg problem and much frustration for beginners.
+Catalysts alleviate this by temporarily boosting introspective awareness, allowing the mediator to better understand how they need to alter their technique to make progress.

+Mental catalysts can push vipassanā mediators years forward in their practice, but are meant to be taken sparingly and not as substitutes for sober training.

+# Nimp
+[todo]
+We specifically mention vipassanā and increasing introspective awareness until a fruition occurs but we also want to get examples of other kinds of ego death (drug induced, merging with a kasiṇa entity, etc.) and contrast drug induced ego death with meditation-induced (the latter which Prototheists always prefer as the former only provides largely transient insight).
+[/todo]

+Nimp, also referred to as 'ego death', 'fruition', 'nirvana', or an 'insight experience' refers to an altered state of consciousness where a person temporarily loses their subjective self-identity.
+It is the ultimate end-point of a successful vipassanā cycle and can also be induced through common psychedelic drugs such as LSD.

+# Rapport
+[todo]
+Vanilla actually quantified rapport as a cryptocurrency (with geas also quantified as smart contracts on the blockchain).
+This drew criticism from CDF and its splinter factions, as Skyshale never mentioned monetizing rapport in this way.
+Vanilla's rapport tokens are a combination of z-cash / ether / web of trust, and the latter prevents people from simply buying rapport using flat currency.
+[/todo]

+Rapport is an abstract concept referring to units of social confidence traded not unlike a currency in Prototheists circles.
+Rapport is a measure of a Prototheists' reputation or social standing.
+Some collectives, notably Vanilla, have quantified rapport in the form of cryptocurrency tokens.
+For most Prototheists however, rapport is an informal, albeit important part of their identity.

+Rapport is gained by contributing to High Charity, that is, reducing human suffering.
+Gaining rapport makes it easier to collaborate with other Prototheists who also have high rapport, and in that way confers power and prestige in one's Prototheist collective.
+For example, Vanilla only accepts associates as full members after a specific amount of rapport has been gained, encouraging associates to compete with one another over participation in projects that provide a wide-spread social good.

+The concept is not without criticism however, with some likening the system to a popularity contest.

 # Root Delusion
 [todo]
 We describe the root delusion in somewhat mystical terms, stating that Prototheists believe it 'binds' beings to this place of existence (similar to language in Buddhism regarding clinging to self).